 While these feelings can be difficult to understand, they aren’t strange and they aren’t wrong.
 Love isn’t something that just disappears overnight.
 It’s a connection and emotional attachment that you create with another person.
 Love comes with a lot of investment of time, energy and trust.
 It’s not easy to just let go of a life you’ve built with someone, whether they’re abusive toward you or not.

-If you’re struggling with feelings of love for an abusive partner, it could be for a number of reasons:
+If you’re struggling with feelings of love for an abusive partner, it could be for a number of reasons.
+Let’s dive into what might be contributing to these feelings:

 You Remember the “Good Times”